LegendaryBibo/Steam-Big-Picture-Grub-Theme/README.md

 ###Steam Big Picture Grub Theme TODO list

-- Move Progress bar to above buttons, but centered.
+- ~~Move Progress bar to above buttons, but centered.
 Remove border and glow, but give grey background.
-Gradient on fill as well.
+Gradient on fill as well.~~

-- Change title to "Select OS" and center
+- ~~Change title to "Select OS" and center~~

 - Make text in list bigger

-- Get colors and look more accurate.
+- ~~Get colors and look more accurate.~~

 - Figure out how to get all menu items to be capitalized.

-- Add bokeh dots to background
+- ~~Add bokeh dots to background~~

 ####One more thing

-I haven't calculated the relative allignment for everything yet, so right now everything is at a fixed position and so the theme will only look right at 1600x1200.
-Once I have the look just right I'll deal with the allignment stuff.
-So yeah unless you're going to use it on a 1600x1200 screen, I don't reccomend using the theme yet.
+You might noticed the GetProfileImage.sh.x and GetProfileImage.sh.
+The one with the .x extension is just the .sh file "compiled" with shc.
+The only thing different from them is that the .x file has an API key written into it.

 ###Screenshots: